gcverissimo/MASSA_Algorithm/README.md

 # MASSA Algorithm
 MASSA Algorithm: A tool for separating data sets of molecules into training and test sets.
-Developed with the objective of preparing data sets for the generation of prediction models in chemoinformatics.
+Developed with the objective of preparing data sets for the generation of prediction models in cheminformatics.

 ## Instalation
 MASSA Algorithm can be installed using pip: